mariagullickson/Class.GettingAndCleaningData.CourseProject/README.md

 Activity and TestSubject.
 It also keeps anything with ".mean", ".meanFreq" or ".std." in the name - the variables that are means or standard deviations.

+Once it's down to only the columns we care about, it goes in and does some more cleanup on the names of these columns to make them more readable.

 Finally, it reshapes the data to include average values of each of these means and standard deviations for each activity and subject.
 This produces a tidy data set with columns describing the activity and subject and each measurement